|

 11.

-Weep for Yan Hui (泣顏回 Qi Yan Hui)
+Weep for Yan Hui (泣顏回 Qi Yan Hui;

-The Qi Yan Hui tablature published in 1937, in three untitled sections with no lyrics (also here?), is attributed to Xu Yuanbai (1893—1957).
-The lengthy afterword does not seem to say anything about the theme of the melody, only that it came from an old melody in the 簫管 wind instrument repertoire, was later adapted into the 琵琶 pipa repertoire by 嚴月秋 Yan Yueqiu, and from there it was made into a qin melody by Xu Yuanbai.
-There is a transcription of this 1937 version in Guqin Quji, Volume 1, pp.280-1.
-The introduction there (p.10, #31) begins by saying that Zhao Mengfu (1254 - 1322; see above) "passed down some guqin melodies such as Si Xian Cao", but there was no mention of this in the Jinyu Qinkan commentary and, in any case, this version has no apparent musical relationship to any of the earlier Si Xian Cao melodies.
+The Qi Yan Hui tablature published in 1937 is in ruibin mode, with three untitled sections and no lyrics.
+It is attributed to Xu Yuanbai (1893—1957; so is it also here?), but the lengthy afterword makes it clear that he actually adapted it from somewhere else.
+This afterword does not seem to say anything about the theme of the melody, only that it came from an old melody in the 簫管 wind instrument repertoire, was later adapted into the 琵琶 pipa repertoire by 嚴月秋 Yan Yueqiu, and from there it was made into a qin melody by Xu Yuanbai.

 (Return)